hermangroup/docs/wallets/dashcore/installation-windows.rst

    Under the System section, click About to view the System type.
 This is a 64 bit system.

-Once you know which version you need, download the Dash Core Installer to your computer from https://www.dash.org/wallets
+Once you know which version you need, download the Historia Core Installer to your computer from https://historia.network/wallets

 .. figure:: img/windows/106328767.png
    :height: 250px